PedestrianDynamics/PedPy/README.md

 ![ci workflow](https://github.com/PedestrianDynamics/pedestrian-trajectory-analyzer/actions/workflows/ci.yml/badge.svg)

-# pedpy
+# PedPy

-`pedpy` is a python module for pedestrian movement analysis.
+`PedPy` is a python module for pedestrian movement analysis.
 It implements different measurement methods for density, velocity and flow.

 This repo is a port from the original `JPSreport` to a Python implementation, and will provide the same functionalities.